lucendio/lecture-devops-infos/deliverables/research_notes.md

 * format: Markdown (or reStructuredText)
 * for each statement create a separate file named `notes_statement-${ITEM-NUMBER}_${STUDENT-ID}.md` (`ITEM-NUMBER` format: two digits - add leading `0` if necessary, e.g. `7` --> `07`)
-* use the given template `research-notes_template.md`, follow its structure, replace each variable (e.g. `${MY_VARIABLE}`)
+* copy the given template `research-notes_template.md`, follow its structure, replace each variable (e.g. `${MY_VARIABLE}`)
 * relevant links can either be added inline or in the dedicated section
 * write bullet points (notes) not a novel